 But there’s more to it than just familiarity.
-Health issues affecting your newborn, like colic, can be improved with massage.
-It also aids the circulatory and lymphatic systems, it’s beneficial to your baby’s breathing and some of the movements can help the digestive systems.
+Health issues affecting your newborn can be improved with baby massage.
+For example, baby massage is good for colic, wind or gas, while also aiding the circulatory and lymphatic systems.
+On top of that, baby massage is beneficial to your baby’s breathing and some of the movements can help the digestive systems.

 It’s never too early to start.
 Find a class or qualified expert near you via International Association of Infant Massage or get stuck in right now with specialist paediatric physiotherapist Kath Frame’s tips..

 Every day or a couple of times a week is fine if that’s all you can manage.
 Think about this as being an activity that’s ‘with’ your baby, not ‘for’ your baby.
 Get your partner involved too.

 If your baby is too hungry, too full, too tired or too fractious, reschedule.
 Choose a time that suits you both, like just before bath time, when your baby will be relaxed but alert enough to appreciate it.

 Create the right atmosphere

 Your room needs to be warm (at least 24°C) and quiet.
 Dim the lights, play gentle music.
 Some babies don’t like too much skin to skin at first, try it over a vest or baby grow.

 Lay them somewhere safe such as the floor, or in the middle of the bed, with a folded towel beneath.
 Don’t forget to turn your baby onto their tummy too, which helps them get used to different positions, is good for colic and helps with development.
 There’s also nothing more gorgeous than seeing their little bottoms and perfect backs!